 Members of the ISAC and its subcommittees serve without pay.
 However, while away from their homes or regular places of business in the performance of services of the ISAC, members shall be allowed travel expenses, including per diem in lieu of subsistence, in the same manner as persons employed intermittently in the government service, as authorized by section 5703 of Title 5, United States Code.
 Employees of the Federal Government are not eligible for nomination or appointment to ISAC.

 The Obama Administration prohibits individuals who are currently federally registered lobbyists to serve on all FACA and non-FACA boards, committees or councils.

 Nominations should be typed and must include each of the following:

 1. A brief summary of no more than two (2) pages explaining the nominee's suitability to serve on the ISAC.

-3. At least two (2) letters of reference.
+3. A minimum of two (2) letters of reference.

 All required documents must be compiled and submitted in one complete nomination package.
 This office will not assemble nomination packages from documentation sent piecemeal.
 Incomplete submissions (missing one or more of the items described above) will not be considered.
-Nominations should be postmarked no later than July 23, 2009, to Dr. Christopher Dionigi, Acting Executive Director, National Invasive Species Council (OS/NISC), Regular Mail: 1849 C Street, NW., Washington, DC 20240; Express Mail: 1201 Eye Street, NW., 5th Floor, Washington, DC 20005.
+Nominations must be postmarked no later than June 18, 2012, to Lori Williams, Executive Director, National Invasive Species Council (OS/NISC), Regular Mail: 1849 C Street NW., (MS 1201 EYE), Washington, DC 20240; Express Mail: 1201 Eye Street NW., 5th Floor, Washington, DC 20005.